kevintruong/til/C Programming, Part 1:  Introduction.md

 printf("%p : %s\n", ptr, ptr);
 strcpy(ptr, "World"); // OK because now ptr is pointing to mutable memory (the array)
 ```

+What to take away from this is that pointers * can point to any type of memory while C arrays [] can only point to memory on the stack.
+In a more common case, pointers will point to heap memory in which case the memory referred to by the pointer CAN be modified.

 ## `sizeof()` returns the number of bytes.
 So using above code, what is sizeof(ary) and sizeof(ptr)?
 `sizeof(ary)`: `ary` is an array.
 Returns the number of bytes required for the entire array (5 chars + zero byte = 6 bytes)